monofuel/monofuel.dev/content/posts/2020-11-16_3d-printed-buster-sword/index.md

 The 200 hours of printing was the easiest part of the project.
 The real challenge came in assembling and finishing the sword.

-I first tested out [Gorilla Glue](https://amzn.to/32IpsBv) (paid link) to attach parts, after [clamping](https://amzn.to/3ntpq8x) (paid link) them together.
+I first tested out [Gorilla Glue](https://amzn.to/32IpsBv) to attach parts, after [clamping](https://amzn.to/3ntpq8x) them together.
 I found the glue didn’t bond to the plastic very well, it would wiggle a bit and fall apart.
 It also turns out that primer does not stick to gorilla glue.
 The primer would bubble and peel off without sticking.
 This was no good!

-I found [Gorilla Epoxy](https://amzn.to/35rB2m2) (paid link) worked far better.
+I found [Gorilla Epoxy](https://amzn.to/35rB2m2) worked far better.
 It was smelly, and required waiting several hours for it to cure, but the resulting bond was very strong.
 The finished sword does not crack or break when held parallel to the ground.

 ![image](/posts/2020-11-16_3d-printed-buster-sword/images/8.jpeg#layoutTextWidth)

 After the epoxy cured, there was still a seam between the 3D printed parts.
-I used some [bondo](https://amzn.to/3lu9Okx) (paid link) to cover up the gaps between parts.
+I used some [bondo](https://amzn.to/3lu9Okx) to cover up the gaps between parts.
 Bondo is very quick to dry and very easy to sand, making it perfect to cover up all the seams for the sword.

 ![image](/posts/2020-11-16_3d-printed-buster-sword/images/9.jpeg#layoutTextWidth)

 ### Finishing

 This was the first time I ever attempted to finish one of my 3D prints.
-It was a great learning experience! to give the prints a smooth finish, I used some [sandpaper and a sanding block](https://amzn.to/3nnc7Gn) (paid link).
+It was a great learning experience! to give the prints a smooth finish, I used some [sandpaper and a sanding block](https://amzn.to/3nnc7Gn).
 An electric sander may be easier, but I didn’t have one on hand, and worried about melting the plastic if I wasn’t careful.

 I didn’t want to sand away too much of the plastic itself.
-I started by applying a layer of [sandable filler primer](https://amzn.to/3eVId9p) (paid link) to try to fill in the gaps between layers.
+I started by applying a layer of [sandable filler primer](https://amzn.to/3eVId9p) to try to fill in the gaps between layers.
 Wet sanding the parts worked very well, as dry sanding made a lot of dust and mess to clean up.
 I repeated the primer / sanding process a couple of times until the print had a nice smooth finish.

 ![image](/posts/2020-11-16_3d-printed-buster-sword/images/10.jpeg#layoutTextWidth)

-Once the entire sword was smooth and primed, I coated it with [charcoal black paint](https://amzn.to/3eZURE4) (paid link). [packing paper](https://amzn.to/3puOYUj) (paid link) worked great as a surface to paint on, as the sheets were large and easy to dispose of.
-After a few layers of charcoal black, I used [blue tape](https://amzn.to/3ptQx56) (paid link) to mask off the parts I wanted to keep black.
-I used [nickel paint](https://amzn.to/2IC1BMi) (paid link) to give the sword it’s iconic grey edge.
-After some more very careful masking, I used [gold paint](https://amzn.to/32IpeKw) (paid link) to color the hilt of the sword.
+Once the entire sword was smooth and primed, I coated it with [charcoal black paint](https://amzn.to/3eZURE4). [packing paper](https://amzn.to/3puOYUj) worked great as a surface to paint on, as the sheets were large and easy to dispose of.
+After a few layers of charcoal black, I used [blue tape](https://amzn.to/3ptQx56) to mask off the parts I wanted to keep black.
+I used [nickel paint](https://amzn.to/2IC1BMi) to give the sword it’s iconic grey edge.
+After some more very careful masking, I used [gold paint](https://amzn.to/32IpeKw) to color the hilt of the sword.

 ![image](/posts/2020-11-16_3d-printed-buster-sword/images/11.jpeg#layoutTextWidth)

-With the painting completed, It was time to wrap a [leather strip] (https://amzn.to/3eXWp1p)(paid link) around the handle.
+With the painting completed, It was time to wrap a [leather strip](https://amzn.to/3eXWp1p) around the handle.
 I applied some epoxy to the handle, and clamped one end of the strap to it.
 Then I carefully wrapped the strip along the handle, trying to avoid gaps between each wrap.
 I clamped the other end of the strip at the top of the handle, and let the epoxy cure.

 ![image](/posts/2020-11-16_3d-printed-buster-sword/images/12.jpeg#layoutTextWidth)